Siomay: Indonesian Fish Dumplings

 Prepare 1.1 lb/ 500 grams of kingfish and 9 oz/ 250 grams of ground chicken.
 Place them in a food processor.
 Give them a blitz until both become smoothly grounded.

-Grind 3 shallots and 2 cloves of garlic into a smooth paste using a food chopper (or a pestle and mortar).
+Grind 3 shallots and 2 cloves of garlic into a smooth paste with a food chopper (or a mortar and pestle).
 Then, fry the mixture in one tablespoon of cooking oil until fragrant.
 Set it aside to cool.
-Once it’s cooled down, add it to the flour, along with 2 teaspoons of ground white pepper and 1 teaspoon of sugar.
+Once it’s cooled, add it to the flour along with 2 teaspoons of ground white pepper and 1 teaspoon of sugar.

 Add in 3 eggs, 1 tablespoon of ginger juice, 2 teaspoons of salt, 2 tablespoons of sesame oil, 1 tablespoon of fish sauce, and the fish-chicken mixture to the flour.

 Mix them well.
-You can mix by hand or use a stand mixer to do so.
+You can mix by hand or use a stand mixer.

 Get your steamer ready by brushing the inner side with a little oil.
 Preheat the steamer pan.
 At the same time, take and shape the siomay mixture into small balls the size of a golf ball.
 Arrange them inside the steamer pan, brush them with oil, and steam for about 25-30 minutes or until the siomay is fully cooked.

-If you use a wonton pastry, you can wrap the dumpling inside the wrapper and steam it.
+If you use wonton pastry, wrap the dumpling in the wrapper and steam it.
 Enjoy your siomay with generous spicy peanut sauce and a drizzle of sweet soy sauce.

 Tips for the Best-Tasting Siomay

-- This recipe does not use a lot of flour, so that the siomay mixture can be wet and really sticky.
+- This recipe does not use much flour, so the siomay mixture can be wet and really sticky.
 When this happens, don’t be tempted to add too much flour.
 If anything, just add a tablespoon or two, but no more.
-To make things easier for me to shape the siomay, I use two tablespoons that I lightly oil, and I try not to worry if the shape of my siomay is not perfectly round.
+To make it easier for me to shape the siomay, I use two lightly oiled tablespoons, and I try not to worry if my siomay isn’t perfectly round.

 - I appreciate that some people prefer to make their own ground chicken by using breast chicken.
 There is nothing wrong with this.
 However, I like using chicken thighs as they are more flavorful.
 You can choose whichever suits your preference.